‘Why do we need a Realtor?’

 We’ve honed our skills to handle the details and keep your transaction moving forward so your life isn’t put on hold every time you buy or sell a home.
 We’ve been through the process and experienced enough real estate weirdness to know how to handle just about any obstacle that comes up during a transaction.

-That’s why I can’t say it loud enough.
+That’s why we can’t say it loud enough.
 In real estate, when you go professional, you’re doing the smart thing, even when it looks like simple stuff.